 Fela Kuti’s music gave birth to a new genre, fusing in many different ones together to bring about a new product that was completely fresh.
 Besides his new way of approaching contemporary Nigerian, jazz and funk music, he also imposed a wider political meaning to his creations.
 Fela Kuti grew up in a family that nurtured a culture of political activism in him.
 His father was a Protestant minister who later became the first president of the Nigeria Union of Teachers.
 At the time he grew up in it was hard for women to play an important role in society but both his mother and cousin had significant accomplishments.
 His cousin Wole Soyinka was the first African women to win a Nobel Prize for literature, while his mother was one of the leading figures of feminine activism in Nigeria.
 Kuti’s music was never just about the music, he wanted to add a bigger picture to his compositions.
 Due to his political views, he was arrested 200 times by the Nigerian police.
 Through his approach to music, Afrobeat now became a big part of political activism.
 In search of justice, his lyrics most often criticised the corruption behind his government.
 He has countless songs that are designed to ignite the power to rise up in his fellow Nigerians.
 Below is his song V.I.P (Vagabonds in Power) in which he hopes to push the defenceless population to revolt against oppression:

-Fela lived a life of polygamy and married 27 women; he never treated them unjustly but loved each and every one in his own way.
+Fela lived a life of polygamy and married 27 women.
 He fell ill with AIDS and passed away in 1997.
 1 million people attended Fela’s funeral.
 His influence was widespread and his passion hard to miss: he was a role model for many musicians and activists in the past, and he still continues to be.